kmlawson/history-of-history-in-east-asia/seminars.md

 Idema, Wilt L., and Stephen H. West. *Battles, Betrayals, and Brotherhood: Early Chinese Plays on the Three Kingdoms.* Hackett Publishing, 2012.
 (P)

 McLaren, Anne E. ‘Challenging Official History in the Song and Yuan Dynasties: The Record of the Three Kingdoms’.
 In *Knowledge and Text Production in an Age of Print: China, 900-1400*, edited by Lucille Chia and Hilde de Weerdt.
-BRILL, 2011.
+BRILL, 2011. (see Files)

 Pingyuan, Chen. *A History of Chinese Martial Arts Fiction.* Cambridge University Press, 2016.
 (P)